Pitigliano

 Pitigliano (Central Italian: Pitiglianu) is a town in the province of Grosseto, located about 80 km south-east of the city of Grosseto, Tuscany, Italy.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 The town is known as the little Jerusalem, for the historical presence of a Jewish community that has always been well integrated into the social context and that has its own synagogue.
+It absorbed the nearby town of Sorano's Jewish congregation after emigration in the late 19th century.

 The Synagogue was rededicated by a visiting AACI Group from Israel at a service in 2013, led by Rabbi Dr Jeffrey M Cohen, of London.